sehgalsaransh05/Fake-News-Classification/README.md

 ## Methodology
 The text data was pre-processed using NLP libraries such as TensorFlow and Keras.
 The pre-processed data was then used to train the RNN, LSTM, and GRU models.
 The models were evaluated using accuracy and F1-score metrics.

-## Usage
-To use the trained model for classification, the model can be deployed using Flask to provide a web interface for users to input and classify news articles.

-## Results

 ## Future Work
 In the future, the model can be deployed using Flask to provide a web interface for users to input and classify news articles.
 Additionally, more data can be collected and added to the dataset to improve the accuracy and robustness of the models.